 Stardew Valley Review

-From Corporate to Crop Life
+From Corporate Grind to Farming Delight

 It’s a Simple Life

-Ahhh farming.
-Nothing like spending hours upon hours, planting, watering and ultimately harvesting crops.
-Stardew does an excellent job in this area.
-The farming does not feel overly tedious.
-Each season (Spring, Summer, Fall, Winter) is part of the year cycle and comes with differing crops and events.
 An interesting leveling system encourages players to farm as each level adds valuable benefits (+1 hoe efficiency for example) to the player.
 Other ‘craftable’ upgrades exist, adding to the need to gather and store resources.
 Just as watering my crops started to become a ‘chore’, I reached a point where sprinklers became accessible.
 Sprinklers allow for autonomous watering.
 So now, being able to put sprinklers down by my crops allows me to focus on other areas of my farm.

-Both of these buildings allow you to raise animals.
+The Barn and Slime Hutch allow you to raise animals.

 Farming also encompasses animals allowing the player to raise cows, chickens, slims, fruit bats and other less common animals.
 Other elements that I would call ‘farm gameplay’ includes foraging (Animal Crossing style collecting) and fishing.
 Both of these offer a nice reprieve from a day of farming and pay well too.
 However, if all of these activities do end up becoming tedious, this game has something that I really enjoy, combat and exploration.